 We think of inflammation as being hot as in inflamed.
 When we speak of inflammation in the human body, we mean the inflammatory response.
 This immune response helps protect the body from foreign invaders such as bacteria, viruses or toxins.
 It can also be triggered by physical injury or psychological trauma and can cause uncomfortable symptoms such as pain, redness and swelling.
 You might recognize these 5 Signs of Inflammation..

-But inflammation may also be caused by the foods we eat.
-A diet high in salt, sugar, simple carbs, and fats often leads to inflammation.
-The good news is that there are anti-inflammatory foods that can help keep inflammation at bay.
+But inflammation may also be caused by the foods we eat, especially those high in salt, sugar, simple carbs, and fats, such as fried foods.
+A diet rich in these elements often leads to inflammation.
+The good news is that there are anti-inflammatory foods, including those with anti-inflammatory properties, that can help keep inflammation at bay.
 In fact, these foods even help heal our bodies during times of injury or illness.

 Why do we experience inflammation?